freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Step.md

 ## Step.StimulusLocators Property

-The list of `StimulusLocatorPair` objects which represent the stimuli which will be presented together and their locators which will specify stimuli's locations.
+The list of `StimulusLocatorPair` objects associating `Stimulus` objects with `Locator` objects which will determine their positions.

 ```csharp
 public System.Collections.Generic.List<HurPsyLib.StimulusLocatorPair> StimulusLocators { get; set; }